 The great thing about this is that you can literally turn any audio file into a ring-tone, no matter what it is.
 Get creative and see what sort of things you can come up with.
-If you need help creating melodies with the piano, grab PianoForAll, one of the simplest ways to learn.
+I’m sure you need help creating melodies with the piano, so grab PianoForAll from their website, which is one of the simplest ways to learn.

 Maybe you could even come up with some kind of business model where you make cool and unique ring-tones for people using interesting songs, recordings, and so on and so forth.

 Edit: And after doing some research on the topic, the result of which I was quite shocked about, I discovered the ring-tone industry is surprisingly alive and well.

 According to a report from Gartner, the ring-tone industry is still worth approximately $2.1 billion.
 There are clearly people out there that are making bank from ring-tones, still.

 I discovered sites that will make ringtones for you, but they also will take a cut of your profits, which is something you don’t want.

 With this tutorial, you can just make yourself, so there’s no need to associate with such companies.

 As you can see, it’s all a pretty straight-forward process, and like most things, it gets easier and easier the more times you do it.